brighthive/data-resource-generator/README.md

 > We welcome code contributions, suggestions, and reports!
 Please report bugs and make suggestions using Github issues.
 The BrightHive team will triage and prioritize your issue as soon as possible.

+[For development this application uses pre-commit hooks](https://pre-commit.com/).
+When you make a commit the modified files will be put through a series of tests.
+If all tests pass then you will be able to make a commit, otherwise corrections will either automatically be made or need to be manually corrected.
+[Please see pre-commit hooks website for instructions](https://pre-commit.com/) and [reference the pre-commit yaml file to see the tests that are run](.pre-commit-config.yaml).

 1. Install pipenv.
 1. Install docker and docker-compose.
 1. Clone the repo.